MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 use the named user system to create as many active user records as you've registered for Microsoft Dynamics GP.
-For example, you may have registered the accounting system for 10 users so the maximum number of active users in Microsoft Dynamics GP can’t exceed 10.
+For example, you may have registered the accounting system for 10 users so the maximum number of active users in Microsoft Dynamics GP can't exceed 10.

 You can group users in user classes and specify the parts of Microsoft Dynamics GP that users will have access to, depending on the types of tasks they typically complete.
-For more information about user classes and security, see *Chapter 6, “Security.”*
+For more information about user classes and security, see *Chapter 6, "Security."*

 #### Creating a user record

-You’ll use the User Setup window to create user records.
+You'll use the User Setup window to create user records.
 The User ID identifies each user in the Microsoft Dynamics GP system.
-You can’t change the user ID once the record has been saved.
+You can't change the user ID once the record has been saved.
 To change a user ID, delete the user record and reenter the user record with a different ID.